exasol/tutorials/sql/retail_mini/README.md

 The tutorial.sql contains
 some queries used
-in the
+in the course
-"Exasol Performance Management"
+"Exasol Performance Management".
-course.